 Frequently Asked Questions

-Underrepresented minority groups in medicine (URMs), are those people who are underrepresented in medicine compared to their population in the United States — particularly African Americans, Hispanic Americans and Native Americans.
+Underrepresented minoritized groups in medicine (URMs), are individuals who are underrepresented in medicine compared to their population in the United States — particularly African Americans, Hispanic Americans and Native Americans.

 Together, these groups make up nearly a quarter of the U.S. population today and are expected to make up a third of the population within 30 years — but only 7% of physicians and 12-13% of PAs are from one of these groups.